-GYS were motorcycles produced from 1949 to 1955, in Bournemouth and distributed by the Cairns Cycle firm.
+GYS produced bicycle attachment engines from 1949 to 1955 in Bournemouth which were distributed by the Cairns Cycle firm.

 1951 A kit was offered by Cobli of London, to mount the engine under the saddle in order to drive the rear wheel.
-That year the GYS name was changed to Motomite.
+That year the GYS name was changed to Motamite.

 1952 The name changed yet again, this time to Mocyc.